yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 LAMMPS calculation.

-Even though the LAMMPS error message recommends to increase the "one" parameter, this may not be the correct solution since the neighbor list overflow can be a symptom of some other error that cannot be easily detected.
+Even though the LAMMPS error message recommends to increase the "one" parameter, this may not be the correct solution.
+The neighbor list overflow can be a symptom of some other error that cannot be easily detected.
 For example, a frequent reason for an (unexpected) high density are incorrect box boundaries or coordinates provided as fractional coordinates.
 In both cases, LAMMPS cannot easily know whether the input geometry has such a high density (and thus requiring more neighbor list storage) intentionally.
+Rather than blindly increasing the "one" parameter, it is worth checking if this is justified by the combination of density and cutoff.

 When boosting (= increasing) the "one" parameter, it is recommended to also increase the value for the "page" parameter to maintain the ratio